Lab 2b - Unit Testing Sensors and Actuators

 Press ctrl+c to exit.
 If the depth sensor is not properly connected or faulty, you will see an output similar to this:

-ERROR: in rc_i2c_send_bytes, system write returned -1, expected 1
+debian@beaglebone:~$ test_br_depth ERROR: in rc_i2c_send_bytes, system write returned -1, expected 1 ERROR: Can not send reset

 Troubleshooting:

-• Talk to an instructor.
+- Talk to an instructor.

 2.2 Barometer sensor [top]

-SeaBeaver II AUVs come with an internal barometer that measures the pressure inside the pressure hull.
+SeaBeaver III AUVs come with an internal barometer that measures the pressure inside the pressure hull.
 As you will learn later in this class, observing internal pressure is important to check if the pressure hull has leaks (i.e. once you assembled the vehicle, you will pull the air inside the pressure hull out to create a vacuum.
-If the vacuum leaks out at a rate higher than what is acceptable, that means your pressure hull has a leak somewhere!).
+If the vacuum leaks at a rate higher than what is acceptable, that means your pressure hull has a leak somewhere!).

-$ test_barometer
+$ check_vacuum

 If the barometer functions as expected, you will see an output similar to this: